ImperialCollegeLondon/grad_school_git_course/README.md

-# Basic Git for version control and sharing code
+# Introduction to using Git and GitHub for software development

 This repository contains materials taught as part of the Imperial College Graduate School Course of the above title.